Going to hospital: why planning helps

 Your child going to hospital: preparing yourself

-The first step in preparing your child for hospital is preparing yourself – getting all the information you need and working out what to tell your child.
+The first step in preparing your child for hospital is preparing yourself – getting all the information you need and working out what, when and how to tell your child.

 Giving your child information about going to hospital